Ziqi-Yang/jpg/README.typ

 === I don't want to store my secret in `~/.config/jpg/config` file.
 Where should I store my secret?
 Suppose you have make a git repo for synchronize your templates.
 Since `config` file is also used to change the values of JPG variables, it's not recommended to store your secrets.
 There are possibly two approaches:
-+ create another justfile to store your secrets into variables, import the justfile in your `script.just` and put the filename into your `.gitignore`.
++ create another justfile to store your secrets into variables, import the justfile in your `main.just` and put the filename into your `.gitignore`.
 + Store it in another environment file.
 In your related justfile recipes, write this: \
     ```just
     a: